reece-bennett/configs-scripts-tweaks/README.md

 - Disable apps reopening on boot: uncheck `Settings/Accounts/Sign-in options/Use my sign-in info to...`
 - [Rename the user folder](https://winaero.com/blog/rename-user-profile-folder-windows-10/)
 - [Allow multiple Steam library folders on the same disk](https://steamcommunity.com/discussions/forum/1/135511294066324002/)
-- If having issues setting Notepad++ as the default editor:
-  1. Run Notepad++ as admin
-  2. Open `settings/associations` and add `.txt` to the registered extensions
-  3. Close Notepad++ and open a `.txt` file, it should prompt to set a default and selecting Notepad++ will now persist
 - [Change the default icon for files associated with Notepad++](https://superuser.com/questions/144125/use-windows-default-icon-with-notepad/975580#975580)
 - [Fix Adobe Reader icon disappearing](https://forums.adobe.com/message/9095516#9095516)